The Brady Bunch Movie-1995

 Stevens is way too handsome to elicit real terror- especially since his only crime is wanting a nice romantic date with Jamie.

-The film gives a decent glimpse inside the bustling corporate Los Angeles newsroom studios as the offices exude 1980s glitz and glamour the entire film drizzles with sunny, California excesses and the film makes a perfect decision to be set on the West Coast.
+The film offers a decent glimpse into the bustling corporate Los Angeles newsroom studios, where the offices exude 1980s glitz and glamour.
+The entire film is drizzled with sunny California excess, and it makes perfect sense to be set on the West Coast.

 The Seduction does well by combining the dark voyeurism of lurking figures in the shadows and the hairspray, lipstick, and shoulder pads shown under the hot lights of competitive L.A. television cameras.

-The Seduction falls victim to being a predictable, poorly acted film with the inevitable cliches and final scenes.
-As the police are of no help to her and her boyfriend brands a rifle, the audience just knows there will be some sort of final stand-off between Jamie and Derek.
+The Seduction falls victim to being a predictable, poorly acted film, with its inevitable clichés and final scenes.
+As the police are of no help to her and her boyfriend brandishes a rifle, the audience knows there will be some sort of final stand-off between Jamie and Derek.

-The film pulls out all of the possible females in peril stops- the nighttime scenes, Jamie being home alone, scantily dressed and ready to be victimized, Derek continually lurks around (as he does through most of the film) secretly taking photos, sweating, and breathing lustfully.
+The film pulls out all of the possible female-in-peril stops- the nighttime scenes, Jamie being home alone, scantily dressed, and ready to be victimized, Derek continually lurks around (as he does through most of the film), secretly taking photos, sweating, and breathing lustfully.

-The climactic conclusion was far from satisfying or surprising.
+The climactic conclusion was neither satisfying nor surprising.

-A wise cinema friend once coined the term “craptastic” to describe an otherwise atrocious film that somehow contains some sort of morbid appeal- perhaps being so bad it’s good?
+A wise cinema friend once coined the term “craptastic” to describe an otherwise atrocious film that somehow contains some morbid appeal- perhaps being so bad it’s good?

 Working Girl-1988